 Limits to confidentiality

 Confidentiality will be respected unless there are compelling and legitimate reasons for this to be breached (for example in the unlikely event of a threat to your safety or the safety of others, or if we are legally obliged to).
-If this was the case we would inform you of any decisions that might limit your confidentiality.
+If this was the case, we would inform you of any decisions that might limit your confidentiality.

 What will happen to the results of the research project?